JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ```

 > [!NOTE]
-> Please note that for visualising in-stroke metrics in [RowsAndAll](https://rowsandall.com/) (i.e. force, power and handle speed curves), you need their yearly subscription;
+> Please note that for visualising in-stroke metrics in [RowsAndAll](https://rowsandall.com/) (i.e. force, power and handle speed curves), you need their yearly subscription

 ## Rowingdata